vsg-dev/VulkanSceneGraph/INSTALL.md

 * [Vulkan](https://vulkan.lunarg.com/) 1.1 or later.
 You can use Vulkan (libs and headers) installed from repositoies or using VulkanSDK.
 * [CMake](https://www.cmake.org) 3.7 or later.

-## Optional dependenices

-* [glslang & SPIRV-Tools](https://github.com/KhronosGroup/glslang) are required when built-in GLSL -> SPIR-V (required by Vulkan) compilation is needed, such as when you need the VulkanSceneGraphs shader composition and compilation capailities.
-SPIRV-Tools nowadays is packaged separately on common linux distributions, but can be build as part of glslang.
-VulkanSDK provides glslang.
-Unless you know you don't require them for your application we recommend building the VulkanSceneGraph with glslang and SPIRV-Tools.

 ---

 ## Quick build instructions for Unix from the command line